Down to Earth

 The annual UN climate summits are public events under intense media scrutiny.
-We investigate how the German population received information about the climate summits in Paris (2015), Katowice (2018), Madrid (2019) and Glasgow (2021), how media coverage was perceived and how this perception is related to knowledge about and attitudes towards climate policy.
+We investigate how the German population received information about the climate summits in Paris (2015), Katowice (2018), Madrid (2019), Glasgow (2021) and Dubai (2023), how media coverage was perceived and how this perception is related to knowledge about and attitudes towards climate policy.

 In the first phase of the project (2015-2017), we used a three-wave quantitative online panel survey to investigate whether changes in people's attitudes, knowledge and media use on climate policy could be identified in the context of the climate summit, and how these changes could be explained.
 We ensured the survey was representative in terms of key demographic characteristics.
 The questionnaire is available here.
 In addition, we used a combination of digital media diaries and interviews in focus groups to qualitatively explore media appropriation of the topic of climate policy in the city (Hamburg) versus the countryside (Otterndorf/Lower Saxony).